wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-4.md

 - **Majority of packets are IPv4 traffic**: `94.2%`
 - **A large amount of traffic is sent with TLS encrpytion**: `82.9%` - Could hide C2 and data exfiltration.
 - **HTTP Traffic**: `2.2%` `114 packets` - HTTP web traffic is unencrypted, could reveal URLS or malicious payloads.
 - **Kerberos, DHCP, NetBios**: Useful for who logged in, which devices were given IPs, and hostname information.
+As already gathered from the analysis file handed to us (The SOC analyst), we should definately investigate this activity.
 - **Domain Name System (DNS)**: `3.4%` `173 packets` - Check for DNS Tunnelling (Attackers hiding extra data inside DNS queries)
 - **Address Resolution Protocol**: `5.8%` `294 packets` - Check for ARP Poisoning / MITM attacks.